 It’s obvious but turning off lights and appliances on stand-by is one of the easiest ways to save energy.
 Using your heating and appliances efficiently also helps save money for free:

-The Winter Fuel Payment is usually paid automatically in November or December if you're eligible.
-You may get a Cold Weather Payment if you're getting certain benefits between November and 31 March 2023.
+The Winter Fuel Payment is usually paid automatically if you’re eligible.
+You may get a Cold Weather Payment if you’re getting certain benefits between November 2023 and March 2024.

 If cash is short, visit Step Change for help with budgeting or call 0800 138 1111.